IkigaiLabsETH/ikigAI-Labs/README.md

 ### Part 3: Customise Promtps
 Udpate the backend and frontend queries to define the kind of prompt you want to query OpenAI with, as well as the kind of output you wish.
 There are examples for plaintext and listed prompts as part of this process.

+GPT-3.5 and GPT-4 can now access plugins and other APIs through the OpenAI API.
+This expands the possibilities for external GPT applications.
+In addition, GPT-3.5 gets a 16k context window via API, four times larger than ChatGPT